-Do you have one of the 10 best credit cards of March 2021? - CNN Underscored
+Do you have one of the 10 best credit cards of May 2021? - CNN Underscored

 Best for balance transfers

-Why it’s great in one sentence: If you need to consolidate your debt to reduce your interest expenses right now, the Citi Diamond Preferred credit card offers an introductory interest rate on balance transfers for a full 18 months for transfers completed in the first four months after you open the card.
+Why it’s great in one sentence: If you need to consolidate your debt to reduce your interest expenses, the Citi Diamond Preferred credit card offers an introductory interest rate on balance transfers for a full 18 months for transfers completed in the first four months after you open the card.

 This card is right for: People who want to consolidate their existing debt at a low interest rate for an extended period of time.